 Trying to figure out how to become a digital nomad and travel the world?
 Sick of the plain white office walls and want a nice fresh view instead?
-Like maybe sunny shores or lush green hills?
+Like the lush green hills of the Swiss Alps or the pristine tropical beaches of Cebu, Philippines?

 These days, millions of Americans opt to work remotely, and it is estimated that statistics on digital nomads will shoot up in the next decade.
 It’s no surprise at all since working from anywhere entails several benefits that traditional work arrangements just can’t beat.